mohitk05/aboard/docs/Features.md

 The frontend would be a SPA built in React.
 Choosing React is the best decision for now given its large number of open source libraries and integrations, majorly with three.js (react-three-fiber), since I plan to use three.js for 3d graphics in the game.

+UPDATE: Choosing `expo` for unifies development.
+It uses `react-native-web` which would mean one codebase for all clients.

 Marketing site would be separate and can be planned independently post dev.

 On the SPA, there would be these major pieces according to the player's current state: